 Make sure that the vehicle is positioned straight up when checking the oil level.
-A slight tilt to the side can result in an incorrect reading.
+A slight tilt to the side can result in a false reading.

 - Start the engine, warm it up for several minutes, and then turn it off. - 3.
-Wait a few minutes until the oil settles, and then check the oil level through the check window located in the bottom-right side of the crankcase.
+Wait a few minutes until the oil settles.